 What is the County of Los Angeles Code that governs Business License?

-Business License regulations are outlined in Title 7 of the County Code.
+Title 7 of the County Code outlines County Business License regulations.
 To view Title 7, please click here.

 Can I file a County of Los Angeles Business License application online?